LillianLuzinsky/First-Vue-App/README.md

 3) How to load basic data into our homepage
 4) Data Binding to bind our image with v-bing:src in HTML
 5) How to bind a url link to a href tag in HTML
-6) How to use conditional rendering with v-if and v-else
+6) How to use conditional rendering with v-if and v-else to render if out product is in or out of stock